soleuniverse101/anki-jisho-strokes/README.md

 }
 ```

-Where `note_types` is a list of names of note types whose cards will get indicate the kanji's strokes order.
+Where `note_types` is a list of names of note types whose cards will have their kanji's strokes order shown.

 **Notes:**